 Dates are a staple in my kitchen.
-I love these sticky fruits as a snack or with Greek yoghurt, nuts and a drizzle of honey.
-Off-hand, I can think of at least a dozen other uses for this versatile Middle Eastern delicacy.
-This fudgy chocolate banana bread gets a big thumbs up, as do our favourite bliss balls.
+I love them for their caramel-ish taste and sticky texture.
+They’re especially good with thick Greek yoghurt and a drizzle of honey.
+They’re also one of the key ingredients in this Matcha date fudge.
+I can think of at least a dozen good uses for this Middle Eastern delicacy.

 Matcha date fudge

 - 100g walnuts

 - 2 tablespoons ground almonds

 - 2 tablespoons cocoa powder

 - 1 1/2 teaspoons Just Matcha green tea

 - 2 tablespoons maple syrup